ievgennaida/animation-timeline-control/README.md

 Styles are applied by a global settings and can be overridden by a row or keyframe style.

 ## Changes

+## 2.2.2

+- Added new option timelineInteractive = true/false to control possibility for user to move timeline position.
+- Added 'nonInteractivePan' interaction mode that is allowing only to pan and change position of the timeline without changing the keyframes position.
+- Added 'none' interaction mode where no interactions are allowed.
+- Added 'play' demo to the index.html
+- Private property _findDraggable is renamed to_filterDraggableElements
+- Options are appended to the current active options, not to default.
+- Fixed order of the build (definitions and tests only after the definitions.)
+- updated build packages.

 ## 2.2.1